 Only registered Masters Athletes may compete at OMA Championships.
-It is the responsibility of the LOC to liaise with the relevant Affiliate/Associate Masters body to ensure entrants are financial members of their National body.
+It is the responsibility of the LOC to liaise with the relevant Member country's affiliated organisation to ensure entrants are financial members of their national body.

-If an athlete from another WMA Region requests permission to compete the LOC must obtain proof that the athlete is a registered member of an overseas Master's Athletics club.
+If an athlete from another WMA Region requests permission to compete the LOC must obtain proof that the athlete is a registered member of an overseas Masters Athletics club.